percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 from one SSRC to reset the key for another SSRC.
 The epoch field in the FullEKTField also prevents an attacker from rolling back to a previous key.

-An attacker who tampers with the bits in FullEKTField can prevent the intended receiver of that packet from being able to decrypt it.
-This is a minor denial of service vulnerability.
-Similarly the attacker could take an old FullEKTField from the same session and attach it to the packet.
-The FullEKTField would correctly decode and pass integrity checks.
-However, the key extracted from the FullEKTField , when used to decrypt the SRTP payload, would be wrong and the SRTP integrity check would fail.
-Note that the FullEKTField only changes the decryption key and does not change the encryption key.
-None of these are considered significant attacks as any attacker that can modify the packets in transit and cause the integrity check to fail.

 An attacker could send packets containing a FullEKTField, in an attempt to consume additional CPU resources of the receiving system by